Mayoral elections in Syracuse, New York: 2025

 The 2025 Syracuse mayoral election was held on November 4, 2025.
 The incumbent mayor, independent Ben Walsh, was term limited and not eligible for reelection.
-Deputy Mayor Democrat Sharon Owens won the election, receiving 74% of the vote, defeating Republican Thomas Babilon, Independent Alfonso Davis, and Independent Tim Rudd.
+Deputy Mayor Democrat Sharon Owens won the election in a landslide, receiving 74% of the vote, defeating Republican Thomas Babilon, Independent Alfonso Davis, and Independent Tim Rudd.
 She is the first Black American to become mayor of Syracuse.